api3dao/oev-docs/docs/reference/oev-network/searchers/arguments.md

 ### Proxy Address

-dAPPs use a proxy address to read the latest data point from a dAPI.The [API3 Market](market.api3.org) lists the proxy addresses for all dAPIs on over 35+ chains.
+dAPPs use a proxy address to read the latest data point from a dAPI.
+The [API3 Market](market.api3.org) lists the proxy addresses for all dAPIs on over 35+ chains.